 Snowbound in Montana

-Book Four of the Carrigans of the Circle C Series
+Book 4 in the Carrigans of the Circle C Series

 When Eliza Bramble signs up for a Christmas mountain ski adventure with sexy mountain guide Marshal McKenzie, she’s looking to escape the attention of a two-timing charmer and find some inner peace.
 Instead, a blizzard traps her in a remote mountain hideaway with Marshall and two other families in need of their own Christmas miracles.

 Christmas is looking like a write-off, until Marshall suggests they make the best of what they have, and work together.
 The avid outdoorsman has a special touch with people…and with Eliza in particular.
 Soon she realizes Marshall isn’t just fixing Christmas—but her broken heart, too.